in

 Every piece of furniture can be made out of different materials such as:

 ● Wood.
-This natural material is, without a doubt, the most common furniture material since it is among the most durable.
-The most popular types of wood that are used for building furniture include oak, maple, cherry, walnut, pine, mahogany, and many more.
+This natural material is undoubtedly the most common furniture material since it is among the most durable.
+The most popular wood types used for building furniture include oak, maple, cherry, walnut, pine, mahogany, and many more.

 ● Plastic.
-Plastic is an affordable, water-resistant, and long-lasting furniture material that can be used to build several pieces such as tables, chairs, or couches.
+Plastic is an affordable, water-resistant, and long-lasting material used to build several pieces such as tables, chairs, or couches.
 They are very lightweight and easy to maintain.

 ● Leather.
 This material is frequently used for making upholstery on various furniture items such as armchairs or sofas.

 ● Fabric.
-Just like leather, the fabric is also used for creating upholstery to protect sofas, armchairs, or ottomans.
+Like leather, the fabric is also used to create upholstery to protect sofas, armchairs, or ottomans.
 Linen, cotton, and polyester are some of the most common fabrics used for furniture-making.

 Furniture Details

 ● Veneers or Inlays.
-These furniture details are normally seen on tabletops as well as cabinet doors.
-Veneers are thin wooden layers that are usually installed on the surfaces of various furniture items, whereas inlays are composed of contrasting wood pieces to achieve an appealing pattern.
+These details are normally seen on tabletops as well as cabinet doors.
+Veneers are thin wooden layers usually installed on the surfaces of various items, whereas inlays are composed of contrasting wood pieces to achieve an appealing pattern.

 ● Tapered or Turned Legs.
-These details are very common in dining chairs and tables.
+These details are prevalent in dining chairs and tables.
 Tapered legs imply that the top part of the wooden leg is wide and the bottom part is narrow, whereas turned legs imply that the wooden legs are curved or angled.

 Furniture Colors

 ● Earth Colors.
-Green, brown, and yellow furniture pieces are usually seen in farmhouse-style or rustic home decor.
+Green, brown, and yellow furniture is usually seen in farmhouse-style or rustic home decor.
 These colors establish a welcoming and cozy feel, bringing the beauty of nature indoors.

 ● Bold Colors.
-Colors such as royal blue, green, bright red, and purple are some of the furniture colors you can use if you want to achieve a more playful, adventurous, and energetic interior design.
-If you wish to add a pop of color to your room, choosing a bold-colored furniture piece would be a smart idea.
+Colors such as royal blue, green, bright red, and purple are some of the colors you can use to achieve a more playful, adventurous, and energetic interior design.

 Furniture Finishes